TorbenJakobsen/manage_github_repos/README.rst

 .. image:: ./media/repo_list_all.png
   :width: 800

-The meaning of colors...
+The meaning of colors ...
 TODO

 Oh-my-posh
 ----------